Ohio energy rates

 Ohio electric suppliers

-Because of the deregulated energy market, utility companies and electric suppliers in Ohio are separate entities with different responsibilities.
+In deregulated energy markets, utility companies and electric suppliers are separate entities with different responsibilities.
 It’s important to know who to contact for billing questions or in the event of a power outage.

 Energy suppliers in Ohio

-An energy supplier is an independent business that buys electricity and sells energy plans to consumers.
-Electric suppliers are responsible for handling billing and setting electricity rates in Ohio.
+An energy supplier is an independent business that sells energy plans to consumers.
+Electric suppliers handle billing and set electricity rates in Ohio.
 This includes the price per kWh for electricity or terms for gas.
-Thanks to deregulation, Ohio residents can choose their electricity supplier.
-Some of the major energy suppliers in Ohio include:
+Ohio residents can choose their electricity supplier from a pool of available companies.
+Some of the best energy suppliers in Ohio include:

 Utility providers in Ohio